len-sla/NLP_mBART_mT5_translation/README.md

  ```
 transformers[serving] will install in package FastAPI and Uvicorn.
-FastAPI is designed to work with ASGI servers like Uvicorn.
-While FastAPI provides the framework for building APIs, Uvicorn is responsible for running the FastAPI application and handling incoming HTTP requests.
+FastAPI is designed to work with ASGI servers like Uvicorn.<br> While FastAPI provides the framework for building APIs,<br> Uvicorn is responsible for running the FastAPI application and handling incoming HTTP requests.
 Once everything is installed lets execute translation task

  ```
 transformers-cli serve   --task translation   --host 0.0.0.0   --port 8000   --model Helsinki-NLP opus-mt-es-de   --tokenizer Helsinki-NLP/opus-mt-es-de   --device -1

  ```
-of course other port model and task could be assigned it will be a question how to prepare forward POST in curl Ive tried to use mBart model facebook/mbart-large-50-many-to-many-mmt instalation and servig was ok though I was not able ot create proper POST request source and in particular give source and target language to translate
+of course other port, model and task could be assigned<br> then  it will be a question how to prepare forward POST in curl<br> I've tried to use mBart model facebook/mbart-large-50-many-to-many-mmt <br>instalation and servig was ok <br>though I was not able ot create proper POST request<br> in particular giving proper format of source and target language to translate in

  ```